suggestionsbot/suggestions-bot/readme.md

-The Suggestions Rewrite
+The Suggestions Bot
 ---

-A simplistic bot written by @skelmis utilising Python in order to get the suggestion's bot back on its feet while also providing breathing room for @acollierr17 to further work on the future of this bot.
+This bot represents the code base for [suggestions.gg](https://suggestions.gg).

+While it is open source we do not provide support for self-hosting.